Azure/ARO-RP/docs/adding-new-instance-types.md

 - `pkg/admin/api/openshiftcluster.go`
 - `pkg/api/validate/vm.go`
     - If adding support for a new master instance, ensure that it is tested accordingly as we distinguish between master and worker support.

+There are also vmSize consts in the `openshiftcluster.go` files of older versioned APIs, but this was deprecated in `v20220401` and is no longer necessary.

 ## Testing new instance types